ACADEMIC INTEGRITY POLICY

 - Electronically changing another student’s or colleague’s files, data, assignments, or reports.

 Academic integrity prohibits the making of unauthorized copies of copyrighted material, including software and any other non-print media.
-Individuals, under the legal doctrine of "fair use", can make a copy of an article or copy small sections of a book for personal use, or may use an image to help teach a concept.
-As a general rule, if you think you might be violating the copyright law, you probably are.
+Individuals, under the legal doctrine of “fair use,” may make a copy of an article or copy small sections of a book for personal use, or may use an image to help teach a concept.
 Examples of copyright violations include:

 - Making or distributing copies of a copyrighted article for a group (on paper or electronically)